Effective August 27, 2019

-Name, email address (work and/or personal), plus the class title, class dates, and class locations of Lean Kanban University (LKU) classes you completed.
-This is information that you provided to a Lean Kanban Accredited Kanban Trainer (AKT) when you signed up to take LKU certified Kanban training classes.
-AKT’s get student consent to submit this information to Lean Kanban for the purposes of issuing class certificates and credentials to you.
+Name, email address (work and/or personal), plus the class title, class dates, and class locations of Kanban University (KU) classes you completed.
+This is information that you provided to a Kanban University Accredited Kanban Trainer (AKT) when you signed up to take KU certified Kanban training classes.
+AKT’s get student consent to submit this information to Kanban University for the purposes of issuing class certificates and credentials to you.

-If you do not give consent to the Lean Kanban Accredited Kanban Trainer to submit this personal data to Lean Kanban, you will still be counted (anonymously) as a student of the class but no LKU certificate, credential, or other verification will be provided to you.
-The Accredited Kanban Trainer may require consent as a condition of participation in the LKU certified Kanban class.
+If you do not give consent to the Kanban University Accredited Kanban Trainer to submit this personal data to Kanban University, you will still be counted (anonymously) as a student of the class but no KU certificate, credential, or other verification will be provided to you.
+The Accredited Kanban Trainer may require consent as a condition of participation in the KU certified Kanban class.